highfidelity/hifi_tests/tests/engine/interaction/pick/collision/parenting_on_server/story.md

 ### Step 1 - Mouse Parenting
 - Be in desktop mode
 - Assuming the script has just loaded and "n" has not been pressed yet, press "n" twice to advance to first step
-- Move the mouse around.
-Verify a capsule-shaped visualization follows the mouse.
+- Move the mouse around and turn the camera.
+A visualization should follow the mouse.
-- Verify the capsule is red when colliding with things or near things, but green otherwise.
-- Verify contact points appear when the capsule is red.
+- The visualization is a capsule, however it should look circular when the mouse and camera are still, due to the capsule's orientation.
+Verify the capsule visualization updates its position and orientation so that it appears circular when the mouse and camera come to rest.

 ### Step 2 - Joint Parenting
 - Be in HMD mode